saumyyaaaaa/CV/README.md

 # CV
-My first solo project using HTML.
+Hello there!
+In the journey of me becoming a highly skilled Web Developer, this is my first solo project - my CV, entirely made up of HTML.